wesmarcum/dotfiles/README.md

 - 06-opts.zsh (zsh options, zstyle options)
 - 07-keys.zsh (emacs/vi mode, general keybindings)
 - 08-commands.zsh (commands, functions, and aliases)
+- 09-cursor.zsh (set cursor for viins and vicmd)
-- 09-fzf.zsh (fzf options and environment variables)
+- 10-fzf.zsh (fzf options and environment variables)
-- 10-bat.zsh (bat options and environment variables)
+- 11-bat.zsh (bat options and environment variables)

 [znap](https://github.com/marlonrichert/zsh-snap) is utilized for loading and managing plugins.  znap will automatically download and load all plugins the first time you launch zsh.
 Plugins can then be updated with `znap pull`.
 Check plugin status with `znap status`.